Best GovTech Software Development Companies of 2026: 10 Vendors Ranked

 Limitation

-No FedRAMP authorization, StateRAMP listing, security clearances, or government certifications are evidenced on approved sources — prime contracts and cleared programs are out of scope.
+No FedRAMP authorization, StateRAMP listing, security clearances, or government certifications are evidenced on public sources; prime contracts and cleared programs are out of scope.

 Nortal (founded 2000, headquartered in Estonia; 2,545 staff, December 2025) built much of the digital state the UN ranks second worldwide; state digitalization is roughly half its business across Europe, the Gulf, and North America.